drewkerrigan/riak-ruby-ledger/README.md

 ## Idempotent Counters

-There are several approaches to making counters idempotent, the ones relative to this gem are described here.
+There are several approaches to making counters varying degrees of idempotent, the ones relative to the goals of this gem described here.

 ### Definitions

-* ***Transaction id***: Globally unique externally generated transaction id is available per counter action (increment or decrement)
+* ***Transaction id***: Globally unique externally generated transaction id that is available per counter action (increment or decrement)
-* ***Actor***: A thread, process, or server that is able to serially perform actions (a single actor id can never perform actions in parallel with itself)
+* ***Actor***: A thread, process, or server that is able to serially perform actions (a single actor can never perform actions in parallel with itself)
 * ***Sibling***: In Riak, when you write to the same key without specifying a vector clock, a sibling is created.
 This is denoted below as `[...sibling1..., ...sibling2...]`.

 ### Approach 1: Ensure idempotent counter actions at any time, by any actor